msuscens/Kitty-Masters/README-Repo-Clone-and-Configure-App.md

-8. Add the contract proxy address (output to console from the truffle migrate) into the file: Kitty-Masters/client/assets/contractInterface/interface.js ie. on lines 5 & 6:
+8. Add the contract proxy address (output to console from the truffle migrate) into the file: Kitty-Masters/client/assets/contractInterface/interface.js ie. on lines 15 & 66:

-    const KITTY_CONTRACT_ADDRESS = "0x....................................."
+    const LOCAL_KITTY_TOKEN_PROXY = "0x....................................."
-    const MARKETPLACE_ADDRESS = "0x....................................."
+    const LOCAL_MARKETPLACE_PROXY = "0x....................................."

-    Note: These addresses should be for deployed 'TransparentUpgradeableProxy', shown in the console output from 2_token_migration and 3_market_migration (but NOT the KittyContract & kittyMarketplace contract addresses)
+    NB: These contract addresses can be found in the console output from the migration.
+        i) The first contract address is under '2_token_migration', under the sub-section: "Deploying 'TransparentUpgradeableProxy'"
+        Copy & past this contract address to LOCAL_KITTY_TOKEN_PROXY. ii) The second contract address is under '3_market_migration', again under the sub-section: "Deploying 'TransparentUpgradeableProxy'".
+        Copy & past this contract address to LOCAL_MARKETPLACE_PROXY.

 9. Start up a local server.
 For example:
-    Use VSCode to start up 'Live Server',
-    (or start a python server: $ python3 -m http.server)
+    Use VSCode to start up 'Live Server' (by clicking 'Go Live'), (Alternatively start a python server: $ python3 -m http.server)

-10. Open MetaMask and switch to Ganache-cli network (Assumes you have MetaMask browser plugin installed for Chrome or Firefox) and it's configured for ganache-cli network that you've started in a terminal window - under step 5 above).
+10. Open MetaMask and switch to Ganache-cli network (Thius assumes that you have MetaMask browser plugin installed for Chrome or Firefox) and it's configured for ganache-cli network (that you've started in a terminal window - under step 5 above).

 11. Invoke index.html file (e.g. in VSCode right click the file and select 'Open with LiveServer').
 The homepage of the app should now open in your browser.
+MetaMask (assuming it's withed to the local Network: ganace-cli) should connect to the website site.

+    Troubleshhoting if MetaMask doesn't connect:
+    Open the browser console and check the output - if it hasn't connected to the (private) network, with contract addresses and User address output, then try entering the following into the browser console to see if it makes MM connect: window.ethereum.enable().then(async function(accounts){consol.log(accounts)}